 Checklist: DoD Critical Design Review (CDR)

-A CDR assesses the system final design as captured in product specifications for each CI in the system’s product baseline and ensures that each configuration item in the Product Baseline has been captured in the detailed design documentation.
+A CDR assesses the system final design as captured in product specifications for each Configuration Item in the system’s product baseline and ensures that each configuration item has been captured in the detailed design documentation.
 The resulting set of detailed drawings and specifications establish an initial product baseline, with a final baseline incorporating any design changes resulting from System Demonstration and Initial Operational Test and Evaluation (IOT&E).
 The completion of CDR usually initiates the start of formal Configuration Management (CM) by the Contractor of the Technical Baseline.
 Any changes to that baseline can only be accomplished with the approval of the Government.

 A CDR should: